Rushikesh-purohit-0503/Currency-Converter/README.md

 Customize your design in `tailwind.config.js` or add custom styles in `src/index.css`.

-Make sure this Configurations in `tailwind.config.js`:
+Make sure this Configurations is there in `tailwind.config.js`:
 ```bash
 /** @type {import('tailwindcss').Config} */
 export default {